ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 The amount of storage reduction from deduplication and compression depends on many factors, including the type of data stored and the number of duplicate blocks.
 Larger disk groups tend to provide a higher deduplication ratio.
 For more information, see [Using deduplication and compression](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vsan.doc/GUID-3D2D80CC-444E-454E-9B8B-25C3F620EFED.html){: external}.
 {: note}

-##### vSAN license
+##### vSAN license (BYOL only)
 {: #vc_addingclusters-vsan-storage-lic}

-Use the IBM-provided VMware license for the vSAN component, which is included with purchase.

 Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
+Use this feature only if you are upgrading or migrating an existing BYOL cluster.
+{: attention}

-Select **I will provide** or **Use existing license** and enter your own license key only if you are performing an upgrade or migration of an existing BYOL cluster.
+If you are a BYOL user, provide your own vSAN license key.
+Select **I will provide** or **Use existing license** and enter your license key.
-{: important}

 The **Use existing license** option is available only if you are using a BYOL vSAN license for your instance.
 When the option is enabled, you can select the existing license only if the instance has enough capacity for the additional hosts.

-If your initial cluster was a vSAN cluster, any additional vSAN clusters use the same vSAN license and have the same configuration as the initial one.
-This behavior is also true if any cluster (initial or additional) in the instance has vSAN chosen to be deployed on it.
-The first time you're prompted for the vSAN license and the edition.
-The next time that you select vSAN for a new cluster, the license that was chosen initially is reused.
+If your initial cluster is a vSAN cluster, any additional vSAN clusters use the same vSAN license and have the same configuration as the initial one.
+This statement is also true for any initial or extra clusters in the instance for which you select vSAN.
+The first time, you must provide the vSAN license and the edition.
+The next time that you select vSAN for a new cluster, the license you initially chose will be reused.

 ### Network interface settings
 {: #vc_addingclusters-network-interface-settings}

-When you add a cluster for a vCenter Server instance, you must specify the following network interface settings.
+When you add a cluster for an Automated instance, you must specify the following network interface settings.

 #### Hostname prefix
 {: #vc_addingclusters-host-name}